kasper-piskorski/docs/pages/documentation/7-examples/projects.md

 ### Graph Database Pros and Cons
 Write a review of Graph Database technologies with pros and cons and example apps.

-### JavaScript Driver for MindmapsDB
+### JavaScript Driver for Grakn
-Create a prototype to interface with the MindmapsDB REST API in a simple manner.
+Create a prototype to interface with the Grakn REST API in a simple manner.

 ### Create a Graph Representation of a Website
 Write a simple tool that follows links in a website and constructs a graph representation of it in Mindmaps.
 This could simply be pages and links, but could even pull out structural information such as containers and side panes inside pages.
 Follow on projects could be: